apache/incubator-taverna-site/content/introduction/related-projects.md

 The Taverna team are currently involved or collaborating on several projects sponsoring the development of new tools and the improvement of Taverna:

+ - [SEEK][103] – the SEEK platform is a web-based resource for sharing heterogeneous scientific research datasets, models or simulations, processes and research outcomes.
  - [BioVeL][1] – establishing an international e-Laboratory to allow biodiversity scientists to jointly tackle diverse research challenges using Taverna, myExperiment and BioCatalogue
  - [Wf4Ever][2] – providing methods and tools required to ensure the long-term preservation of